Ciarán Kilkenny

-Ciarán Kilkenny (born 7 July 1993) is an Irish Gaelic footballer who plays for the Dublin county team and as a dual player for his club Castleknock.
+Ciarán Kilkenny (born 7 July 1993) is an Irish Gaelic footballer who played for the Dublin county team and as a dual player for his club Castleknock.
 He was previously on the playing list of Australian rules football club Hawthorn, as a rookie.

-He has featured on an advertising billboard campaign in India.
+He has featured on an advertising billboard campaign for joint problems in India.

 Early life

 Kilkenny attended Scoil Oilibhéir in Clonsilla.

 Hurling

-Kilkenny represented Dublin at underage at several levels.
-Despite being previously offered a place on the Dublin senior hurling panel, he chose to dedicate his time solely to football.

-Kilkenny does, however, still play hurling for his club, Castleknock.
+Kilkenny represented Dublin at various underage levels in hurling.
+Although he was previously offered a place on the Dublin senior hurling panel, he chose to focus primarily on Gaelic football.
+However, he continues to play hurling for his club, Castleknock.

 Football

 Club

 Kilkenny won the Dublin Minor Football Championship with Castleknock in 2011.
 He won the Dublin Junior Football Championship with Castleknock, his last medal before switching codes to Aussie rules.

 Inter-county

 Minor/U21

 Kilkenny won the 2011 Leinster Minor Football Championship and the Leinster Minor Hurling Championship with Dublin in 2011.
 He was on the losing side for both teams in the All-Ireland finals in 2011 at Croke Park.

 Kilkenny was called up to the Dublin under 21 team in 2012.
 He won the Leinster Under 21 Football Championship with Dublin in March 2012.
 Ciaran scored a total of 1-07 in the Leinster final against Louth at Páirc Tailteann in Navan.
 The game finished on 1-16 to 0-08 with Dublin winning the game by a comfortable 11 point margin to become Leinster champions for the tenth time.
 Ciaran Kilkenny scored a total of 2-25 (0-7f) for Dublin in the Leinster Championship.
 Dublin went on to meet Cork in the All-Ireland semi-final at Portlaoise.
 Kilkenny scored just one point in a game in which Dublin won against the Munster champions.
 The game finished on a scoreline of 3-11 to 0-14.
 Ciarán won the all-Ireland under 21 championship with Dublin against Connacht champions Roscommon in Tullamore.
 Kilkenny scored a total of four points in a close game against Roscommon which ended with heavy scoring from Dublin.
 The game finished on a scoreline of 2-12 to 1-11.

 Kilkenny was named the Cadbury's Hero of the Future for his performances with Dublin in 2012.